AKP2611/flutter_hardcode_localizer/README.md

-# Flutter Hardcode Localizer v1.0.1
+# Flutter Hardcode Localizer CLI Utility

-🚀 **Enhanced for easy_localization** - Automate the tedious process of manually adding JSON key-values for Flutter localization!
+🚀 **Enhanced for easy_localization** - Automate the tedious process of manually adding JSON key-values for Flutter localization by CLI Utility!

 ## 🎯 **Perfect Companion for easy_localization Package**